Protofall/Crayon-Savefile/Demos/README.md

 # Version differences

 Here we have a copy of the savefile program for each version of our savefile.
+Do note for sizes, KOS currently treats doubles the same as floats, so doubles are actually 4 bytes each.
+The size of the header on PC is 32 bytes and its `X` bytes on Dreamcast.
+512 bytes on Dreamcast is 1 Block.

 ### v1